 Molly graduated from Central Michigan University in 1986 earning her B.A.A., with a double major in Political Science and Interpersonal and Public Communications.
 Molly graduated from the University of Denver, College of Law in 1989.
 Molly is one of less than 150 lawyers admitted to CAI’s prestigious College of Community Association Lawyers and is a member of the Colorado and Denver Bar Associations.
 To contact Molly directly, you may e-mail her at firstname.lastname@example.org.

-Wendy Weigler has focused much of her community association practice on litigating, mediating and arbitrating numerous types of covenant enforcement, contract and collection issues for community associations.
+Wendy Weigler is of counsel at WLPP, and has focused much of her community association practice on litigating, mediating and arbitrating numerous types of covenant enforcement, contract and collection issues for community associations.
 She has been successful in both state and federal appeals and has several published opinions.
 In addition to handling disputes for clients, Wendy has a robust transactional side of her community association practice, handling contract negotiations, document drafting and advising on general business matters.
-To contact Wendy directly, you may email her at firstname.lastname@example.org.
+To contact Wendy directly, you may email her at email@example.com.

-Kim Porter focuses on the transactional side of the practice by representing homeowners associations and condominium communities.
+Kim Porter is of counsel at WLPP, where she focuses on the transactional side of the practice by representing homeowners associations and condominium communities.
 While this is the mainstay of her legal work, Kim also practices real estate and business law and has experience in bankruptcy, collection, employment and administrative law – all areas that routinely impact community associations.
 Kim excels at counseling her community association clients on the diverse issues and challenges that associations face on a routine basis.
-Kim can be reached by phone at 303-863-1870 or via email at email@example.com.
+Kim can be reached by phone at 303-863-1870 or via email at firstname.lastname@example.org.

 Meg Armstrong is an attorney at Winzenburg, Leff, Purvis & Payne, LLP where she practices general community association law.
 Meg graduated from George Mason University School of Law in 2017.
 During law school, she served as Articles Editor for the Civil Rights Law Journal.
 Meg is admitted to practice law in Washington, D.C. and Massachusetts, and is awaiting admission to the Colorado bar.
 To contact Meg, you may e-mail her directly at email@example.com.